calebfroese/zombz/README.md

 # zombz

 zombz is a online multiplayer survival game.
+You fight against waves of zombies.